Lilly Turner: Reception

+Lilly Turner received mixed reviews upon its initial release.
 A critic of the Modern Screen stated: "The entire cast, including Guy Kibbee, is very good, especially Frank McHugh, but the story is sordid and quite dull."
 Variety wrote: "Picture is Miss Chatterton's all the way, star making every effort to give what the story lacks and what is missing in the direction."
 The Movie Mirror stated: "It's sordid and weak.
 You'll wish they'd given Chatterton something better."
+The San Antonio Express-News praised Wellman's direction, and noted the film as superior to Chatterton's previous feature, Frisco Jenny, stating that it "transcends in power and dramatic appeal."